Best dogs to own if you live in a flat

 The negatives?
 While they’re intelligent enough to be trained to understand your commands, they may just choose to ignore you.

 They’re also a hunting breed, so need a couple of walks a day – and they hate getting wet, making it difficult to exercise them on rainy days.
-Also, they’re notorious for running off, so make sure your pet insurance covers lost and straying animals.
+Also, they’re notorious for running off, so make sure your chosen pet insurance covers lost and straying animals.

 If you’ve got limited living space, you want a laid-back companion.
 Enter the Basset Hound, a mellow mutt who’ll add joy and fun to your apartment life.